 - Visit www.fairfield.edu/alumnicommunity

-- Click "Register Now" under the log-in box
+- Select “Register Now” under First Time Visitors and follow the prompts

 Career Resources & Social Media Networks

 Register for upcoming and/or view archived Career Webinars - many of which are presented by alumni! - on anything from job search techniques, interview tips, graduate school tips, and more!
 You can view our whole archive and schedule of upcoming sessions online at Alumni Webinar Series.
 There are also alumni networking events held throughout the country and in local areas!
-Click here for a Full Schedule of Alumni Events.
 Stay connected after leaving Fairfield by joining all of our official Social Media Networks.
 Be sure to keep in touch!

 "Once A Stag, Always A Stag!"
 For more questions about life as an alum, contact the Office of Alumni Relations at ex.
 4280 or firstname.lastname@example.org.